derek-knox/Notes/Introduction to Networking by Charles Severance.md

 ## Link Layer
 - Each computer (including each router) has a media access control (MAC) address which uniquely identifies it.
+- *gateway* - A router that links a computer's "first hop"
+- *WiFi* - a device emits a packet with its MAC address as the source and a special "broadcast" MAC address as the destination.
+If a gateway exists, it is listening for the broadcast address and responds with its own MAC address as the source and your MAC address as the destination.
+This is how the link from a device to a gateway router via WiFi works, the "handshake".
+The following packets have the actual destination address for data to be sent over the internet.
+- *token* - an alternative to Carrier Sense Multiple Access w/Collision Detection (CSMA/CD) where only one device holds the token, and the sole right to send packets, at a time.
+The token is passed around so each device has equal opportunity to transmit.